 You may wonder what lens is suitable for your camera.
 There isn’t a simple answer to that question because the choice of lens depends on what you want to shoot.

-My goal with this article is to preview all the major types of lenses you will ever need.
+My goal with this article is to preview all the major types of camera lenses you will ever need.
 If you’re serious about photography, chances are you will actually need more than one.

 Let’s see what you can choose from.

-Different types of lenses used in photography
+Different types of camera lenses used in photography

 There are different ways we can categorize lenses, depending on a particular feature.
 You will see that one lens can fall into two or more categories.
 So let’s see what these categories are.

-Types of lenses based on focal length
+Lenses based on focal length

 Ultra Wide Lenses